Birth: February 3, 1821

 The first woman awarded a doctorate of medicine degree didn’t start out with a desire to study medicine.
 Dr. Elizabeth Blackwell stated that the very thought of dwelling on the physical structure of the body and its various ailments filled her with disgust.
 She only thought of becoming a doctor as a close friend, who was dying, stated that her treatment would have been better if she had been treated by a woman doctor.

-Not long after founding the school Blackwell returned to her home country of England and became the first female listed on the General Medical Council’s medical register in 1859.
-She opened her own practice and was a lecturer at London School of Medicine for Women.
+Not long after founding the school Blackwell returned to her home country of England and became the first female listed on the General Medical Council’s medical register in 1859, using a loophole in the law recognizing the credentials of doctors from other countries to become the first woman listed in this registry.
+She opened her own practice and helped found the London School of Medicine for Women where she became a lecturer in midwifery.
 Retiring from medicine in 1887 she continued to be a social activist and education reformer until her death in 1910.

 Written by Angela Goad